SENTINEL: A Multi-Level Formal Framework for Safety Evaluation of Foundation Model-based Embodied Agents: Safety Evaluation Pipeline

-\paragraph{Semantic-level Safety Evaluation.} An LLM agent translates natural-language safety requirements and task descriptions into a formal safety representation in the form of LTL constraints.
-For evaluation of such translation, we curate a set of ground-truth constraints $\Phi$, and instantiate using general safety rules in each category according to available assets in the scene.
-The procedure for generating these ground-truth specifications is described in \Cref{appendix::safety_constraint}.
-During evaluation, each natural-language constraint, paired with a standardized system prompt encoding the domain context (object properties, admissible actions, allowable states, etc.), is provided to the LLM (detailed prompt format in \Cref{appendix::prompting_format}).
+\paragraph{Semantic-level Safety Evaluation.} To evaluate the FM's grounding of natural-language safety requirements into formal specifications, we curate a set of ground-truth constraints $\Phi$, instantiated using general safety rules in each category according to available assets in the scene.
+The detailed procedure for generating these ground-truth specifications is described in Appendix~\ref{appendix::safety_constraint}.
+During evaluation, each natural-language constraint, paired with a standardized system prompt encoding the domain context (object properties, admissible actions, allowable states, etc.), is provided to the FM (detailed prompt format in Appendix~\ref{appendix::prompting_format}).
 The model then produces a corresponding set of candidate LTL constraints $\hat{\varphi}$.
-To assess fidelity, we compare $\hat{\varphi}$ against the labeled ground truth $\varphi$.
-This comparison directly measures the LLM’s ability to capture the intended semantics of natural-language safety requirements, since errors in translation correspond to misinterpretations of the safety requirements themselves.
-In other words, evaluating the translation of natural language to LTL serves as a proxy for assessing whether an LLM can \emph{understand and formalize safety constraints} in a form amenable to downstream verification; similar ideas were also addressed in prior work~\citep{wang2021learning, fuggitti2023nl2ltl}.
+To assess fidelity, we compare $\hat{\varphi}$ against the labeled ground truth $\varphi$ (See \Cref{fig:pipeline_overview} A).
+This comparison directly measures the FM’s ability to capture the intended semantics of natural-language safety requirements, since errors in grounding correspond to misinterpretations of the safety requirements themselves.
+In other words, evaluating the translation of natural language to LTL serves as a practical proxy for assessing whether an agent can \emph{understand and formalize safety constraints} in a form amenable to downstream verification; similar methodologies were also applied in prior work~\citep{fuggitti2023nl2ltl,wang2021learning}.
 Specifically, we first check the syntactic correctness of the generated formulas, ensuring they conform to LTL grammar.
-We then evaluate semantic correctness by checking whether the LLM-generated and ground-truth formulas are logically equivalent.
+We then evaluate semantic correctness by checking whether the FM-generated and ground-truth formulas are logically equivalent.
 This is achieved through a satisfiability-based verification procedure: each formula and its negation counterpart are converted to Büchi automata, and language containment is checked for emptiness~\citep{vardi2005automata,duret2022spot}.
-This process ensures that equivalence is judged at the semantic level of accepted behaviors, rather than only by surface-level similarity of formulas.
-Note that this evaluation targets only the LLMs’ ability to interpret safety at the formal semantic level.
-Detailed implementation is described in \Cref{subsec::algo_safe_interpret}.
+Detailed implementation is described in Appendix~\ref{subsec::algo_safe_interpret}.